SebastianWebApp/StoryBang/Back/Generator/Grok_Description_Image/README.md

-# GROK Text Generator Service
+# GROK Image Description Service

-## Overview
+## General Description
-This service is part of a microservices architecture that generates text content using GROK technology.
-It implements a queue-based system for processing text generation requests with JWT authentication.
+This service is part of a microservices architecture that generates image descriptions using GROK technology.
+It implements a queue-based system to process image description requests with JWT authentication.

 ## Technologies Used
 - Express.js - Web framework